CloudinaryPublicNew/discover-cmg-music-lab/browsing/listing.md

-# Fetching and Listing a List of Artists
+# Fetching and Listing of Artists

 To display a list of artistes returned from the server, we’ll need a list component.
 First, we’ll create a component called `BrowserList`.
 This component will hold individual data for all artistes.
 Create a file called `BrowserList.vue`.
 Open the file and fill it with the content below: